 The College has a suite of policies and procedures in place to ensure that research (and our other activities) are undertaken to the highest standards of integrity and ethics.
 The College recognises the important role such documents play in embedding a culture of ethics and integrity and in supporting our researchers to understand the standards expected of them in terms of values and behaviours.
-These policies and procedures are all available at http://www.bbk.ac.uk/committees/researchintegrity/ integrity/Responsibilities%20and%20Procedures%20for%20Ethical%20Review.pdf) which describes the framework and processes we have in place to ensure all our activities, including research, are conducted in accordance with fundamental ethics principles.

-) and are reviewed against national best practice benchmarks ca. every two years to ensure that they remain relevant and up to date.
+These policies and procedures are all available on our Research Integrity web pages and are reviewed against national best practice benchmarks ca. every two years to ensure that they remain relevant and up to date.